 I am exhibiting in the Dunamaise Arts Centre from June 24th until the end of July 2016 as part of the exhibition “Escape”.

-I am exhibiting from the 29th-3rd July 2016 in the Athy Art Group Annual Exhibition.
+I exhibit annually in the Athy Art Group Annual Exhibition (May/June)